Uxmal: Modern history of the ruins

-The site, located not far from Mérida beside a road to Campeche, has attracted many visitors since the time of Mexico's independence.
-The first detailed account of the ruins was published by Jean Frederic Waldeck in 1838.
-John Lloyd Stephens and Frederick Catherwood made two extended visits to Uxmal in the early 1840s, with architect/draftsman Catherwood reportedly making so many plans and drawings that they could be used to construct a duplicate of the ancient city (unfortunately most of the drawings are lost).)
-Désiré Charnay took a series of photographs of Uxmal in 1860.
-Some three years later Empress Carlota of Mexico visited Uxmal; in preparation for her visit local authorities had some statues and architectural elements depicting phallic themes removed from the ancient façades.

 Sylvanus G. Morley made a map of the site in 1909 which included some previously overlooked buildings.
 The Mexican government's first project to protect some of the structures from risk of collapse or further decay came in 1927.
 In 1930 Frans Blom led a Tulane University expedition to the site.
 They made plaster casts of the façades of the "Nunnery Quadrangle"; using these casts, a replica of the Quadrangle was constructed and displayed at the 1933 World's Fair in Chicago, Illinois.
 The plaster replicas of the architecture were destroyed following the fair, but some of the plaster casts of Uxmal's monuments are still kept at Tulane's Middle American Research Institute.
 In 1936 a Mexican government repair and consolidation program was begun under José Erosa Peniche.

 Queen Elizabeth II of the United Kingdom visited on 27 February 1975 for the inauguration of the site's sound & light show.
 When the presentation reached the point where the sound system played the Maya prayer to Chaac (the Maya rain deity), a sudden torrential downpour occurred.
-Gathered dignitaries included Gaspar Antonio Xiu, a descendant of the Xiu noble Maya lineage.

-Three hotels and a small museum have been built within walking distance of the ancient city.